Table of Contents

 3. LinkedIn KPI dashboard

 Our third social media reporting dashboard shows the business side of networking online.
-LinkedIn, one of the most prominent networks for developing business contacts, and by reaching over 700 million members, it's certainly one of the networks that you should keep on your radar.
+LinkedIn is one of the most prominent networks for developing business contacts, and by reaching over 700 million members, it's certainly one of the networks that you should keep on your radar.

 **click to enlarge**